 As his mainstream career spanned roughly only 4 years, something can be said for the fact that he was the right man at the right time and in the right place in the socio-cultural explosion of the late 1960s.

 His early sixties performing career consisted mostly of the chitlin’ circuit between Clarksville and Nashville in Eastern Tennessee, backing start-ups like Little Richard, Curtis Knight, Wilson Pickett, Slim Harpo, Sam Cooke and even an occasional gig with Roy Orbison.
-Early 1964 he found himself in the New York Village scene, where his girlfriend Faye got him a number of introduction one of which got him to play with the Isley Brothers Band.
-His big break however came in a round about way, when he made it over to London, where he bedazzled the blues rock scene led by the then Superstar likes of Eric Clapton, Jeff Beck and Jimmy Page and became an overnight success.
+Early 1964 he found himself in the New York Village scene, where his girlfriend Faye got him a number of introductions, one of which got him to play with the Isley Brothers Band.
+His big break however came in a round about way, when he made it over to London, where he bedazzled the blues rock scene led by the then Superstars likes of Eric Clapton, Jeff Beck and Jimmy Page and became an overnight success.

 And strange as life’s dominos fall, this London based admiration in turn created a coincidence in 1967, when The Beatles turned down an offer to play Monterey Pop – as they were no longer playing live shows – but all fab four contributed act recommendations as part of the show’s board of directors.
 George Harrison recommended Ravi Shankar to play the festival, and Paul McCartney suggested they bring on a young, unknown in the U.S. Jimi Hendrix, who was supposed to be pretty good at guitar.